Annih/chef-pci/README.md

 * from another cookbook -> add a dependency to `pci` in your cookbook's metadata.
 * without cookbooks -> add the `pci::default` recipe to your node run-list.

+You can disable these attributes, i.e. tell chef to not fetch this attributes.
+Just set the Chef setting `pci_devices_disabled` to `true` in your client config.

 ## Attributes

 Below attributes are available in `pci` root namespace.